 Personality: How do you make a garden that reflects you?
 It’s in the detail.
 Explore the components of a garden that give it a personality by adding the details.

 Collaborative delivery approach

-The Botanic Gardens and State Herbarium of South Australia is proud to deliver a suite of courses in collaboration with Footprint Ink.
+The Botanic Gardens and State Herbarium of South Australia is proud to deliver a suite of courses in collaboration with Ink Landscape Design.

-Footprint Ink are a passionate team of award-winning professionals with unique and trans-disciplinary expertise.
-With experience in landscape architecture, design, education, community engagement and the arts, Footprint Ink works with a soft ecological footprint, offering long term solutions with minimal impact on resources and maximum benefit for all.
+Ink Landscape Design are a passionate team of award-winning professionals with unique and trans-disciplinary expertise.
+With experience in landscape architecture, design, education, community engagement and the arts, Ink Landscape Design works with a soft ecological footprint, offering long term solutions with minimal impact on resources and maximum benefit for all.

 Presenter: Pam Gurner-Hall